Manish Nagaraj

 Profile_pic.jpg

-I am a Ph.D. candidate in Electrical and Computer Engineering at Purdue University, working with Professor Kaushik Roy.
+I received my Ph.D. in Electrical and Computer Engineering at Purdue University, working with Professor Kaushik Roy.
 I also received my M.S. in Electrical and Computer Engineering from Purdue University and my B.E. in Electronics and Communications from PES Institute of Technology, Bangalore, India.

-My doctoral dissertation, “Exploring Data Efficiency for Deep Learning Systems” looks at how to make modern deep learning, especially large language and vision models, more practical and scalable.
-I work on methods that identify which data actually matters for training, so that we can fine-tune and deploy large models with less compute and without sacrificing performance.
+My doctoral dissertation, “Exploring Data Efficiency for Deep Learning Systems” looked at how to make modern deep learning, especially large language and vision models, more practical and scalable.
+I worked on methods that identify which data actually matters for training, so that we can fine-tune and deploy large models with less compute and without sacrificing performance.
+This has included:

 News